-During the year ended December 31, 2009, our officers and directors received inquiries about our products and services.
+Our officers and directors have received inquiries about our products and services.
 Our management believes that, while inquiries do not directly equal sales, these are signs of a resurgent market for corporate and personal gifts and could potentially lead to sales.
 Our management attributes this resurrected interest to the recovery of the stock market and various segments of the economy stabilizing.
 For instance, the real estate activity has shown a pickup in activity and an easing of price declines.
 Our management believes this turn around in the general business climate has led to a slight recovery in discretionary spending, as well as an availability of investment capital and business credit.